subramanyampv/kamino/teamcity-server/README.md

 ### Configure HOSTS file

-We need to configure two hosts, `teamcity.local` and `registry.local`.
+We need to configure some hosts:

 - If you're using Docker, the IP should be 127.0.0.1 (localhost)
   ```